mobify/mobify-data-guide/README.md

 # Mobify Data Guide

 Welcome to Mobify's data guide!
-We provide a list of reading that would be useful to get started working with any data set.
+We have provided a list of readings that would be useful in getting started on with working with any data set.

 ## 🤔 Why this guide?